zhangyu1818/cjsb/README.md

 A CLI tool to build the CommonJS library quickly.

-It supports JavaScript and TypeScript and Monorepo.
+It supports JavaScript, TypeScript and Monorepo.

 ## installation